Job Archives

 Job IndustryCareers

-Permanent Full-Time Academic Position Who should apply?
-The Department of Diagnostic Radiology within the School of Medicine, Queen’s Health Sciences at Queen's University and its affiliated teaching hospitals are seeking a full-time Academic Radiologist with Fellowship training in Abdominal Imaging.
-The preferred candidate will have a background in basic science and/or clinical research.
-Interest in hepatobiliary, urologic and GI oncology multimodality imaging is also considered an asset.
-Prostate MRI and Anorectal cancer staging MRI are specific targeted growth areas within the institution.
+Diagnostic Neuroradiologist Department of Diagnostic Radiology Queen’s Health Sciences, Queen’s University Permanent Full-Time Academic Position WHO SHOULD APPLY?
+The Department of Diagnostic Radiology within the School of Medicine, Queen’s Health Sciences at Queen's University and its affiliated teaching hospitals are seeking a full-time Academic Radiologist with MD or equivalent designation and Fellowship training in Neuroradiology.
+The preferred candidate will exhibit strong potential for innovative and scholarly research or will have an excellent track record of high quality research output that demonstrates potential for independent research.
+Interest in Endovascular Interventional Procedures are also considered an asset.
+Interventional Neuroradiology, Advanced Brain Tumour Imaging with MR Perfusion and Spectroscopy, and Epilepsy, and Head & Neck imaging are specific targeted growth areas within the institution.
+With the new 3T MRI, interest in functional MRI applications would be of value.
 Candidates must display evidence of an ability to work in an interdisciplinary, collaborative environment.
 With the academic component of this position, there is an expectation of participation in undergraduate medical education, residency training, and research.
-The Department has an established internal research grant process, and the successful candidate will be encouraged to take advantage of this opportunity.
-Candidates must demonstrate strong potential for outstanding teaching and research contributions.
-Clinical responsibilities would include Plain Film Reporting, Barium Studies and General Fluoroscopy, Computed Tomography (including CT colonography), Ultrasound, and Abdominopelvic MRI.
-There is a strong collaboration with specialists through Oncology, GI, Surgery, Gynecology, and Urology.
-Participation in Multidisciplinary GI, GU, Gynecology Oncology, and Malignant Hematology Cancer Conferences, which are held weekly through the Cancer Centre of Southeastern Ontario is an expectation.
-Participation in the Body On-call schedule will be required.
-Read more
+The successful candidate will also participate in the supervision of the Neuroradiology fellow.
+Candidates must demonstrate strong potential for outstanding teaching contributions.
+Clinical responsibilities would include Lumbar punctures and Spinal Procedures, Carotid and Transcranial Dopplers, Neck U/S, CT, and MRI Reporting, including Acute Stroke CT interpretation.
+Advanced MRI services provide at KHSC includes MR Perfusion, MR Spectroscopy and MR CINE imaging.
+There is a small yet significant Head and Neck Cancer Service.
+The Neuroradiology Section provides Diagnostic Pediatric Neuroradiology service as well.
+There is a strong collaboration with specialists through Neurology, Neurosurgery, Neuropathology, Ophthalmology, Neuro Genetics, Neuro Science, Brain Tumour Multidisciplinary, and Head & Neck Multidisciplinary Rounds.
+Participation in the Neuroradiology On-call schedule will be required.
+More information available

 Caractéristiques de l'emploi